“The task of the modern educator is not to cut down jungles, but to irrigate deserts.”

-Currently, I write for the ISU Vidette and occasionally work as a private nanny.
+I am currently working towards my MA in Writing at Northwestern University.
+In undergrad, I studied English and art education.
+I wrote for the ISU Vidette and occasionally worked as a private nanny.
 Before that, I worked as a tutor and babysitter for College Nannies+Sitters+Tutors.
 In 2019, while I was the editor in chief for the College of Lake County Chronicle, I won the Editorial Writer of the Year Award from the Illinois Community College Journalism Association.

-This website has everything you need to know about my work as both a professional artist and an aspiring educator.
+This website has everything you need to know about my work as both a professional artist and educator.

 My Teaching Philosophy